gasstim/Sensor-Gym-App/README.md

 If a user has entered what weight they were attempting, it will use the counted reps and the supplied weight value to determine what their theoretical one rep max would be.

+The attached MainActivity.JAVA contains all of my code, the rest was provided in a Sample App from the Movesense site.